KristianColville1/raza-noodles/README.md

 <summary>Contact page</summary>
 <br>

 This feature allows users to send Raza Noodles a message and is another way to reach them.
+The user must fill in their personal information correctly to be able submit a response, and the page instructs them on how to do so.

 Within this page is a dummy form that allows the user to share their experience while also allowing Raza Noodles to possibly receive feedback.